Trump administration calls Poliquin’s Iran bill ‘unconstitutional’

 Trump appears to have much the same position.

-On Tuesday, he issued a statement on Twitter that said “the people of Iran are finally acting against the brutal and corrupt Iranian regime” by taking to the streets in more than a dozen Persian cities to protest the regime.
+On Tuesday, he issued a statement on Twitter that said “the people of Iran are finally acting against the brutal and corrupt Iranian regime” by taking to the streets in more than a dozen Iranian cities to protest the regime.

-“All of the money that President Obama so foolishly gave them” as part of an international accord to hit the brakes on Iran’s nuclear program “went into terrorism and into their ‘pockets.
+“All of the money that President Obama so foolishly gave them” as part of an international accord to hit the brakes on Iran’s nuclear program “went into terrorism and into their pockets.
 The people have little food, big inflation and no human rights,” Trump said.

 Poliquin said just before the 289-135 House vote in December on his bill that Iran “cannot be trusted and it’s important for the security of the region and for the United States for these secret funds to be exposed publicly to the world.”